AsilbekGit/Space-Shooter-Game/README.md

 - **Shooting**: Press the **Space** key to shoot missiles.
 - **Objective**: Destroy incoming enemies, collect power-ups, and survive as long as possible.
 - **Lives**: The player starts with 3 lives.
 If an enemy hits the player, a life is lost.
-- **Score**: Gain points for each enemy destroyed.
-The score increases with each obstacle eliminated.

 ## Power-Ups